Bruno-Diego/bdcrypto-portfolio4/README.md

 ### EPIC | Assets CRUD

-- As a **Website User** I can Add assets to my Portfolio so that I can have it on my holdings.
+- As a **Website User** I can create/buy, read/view, update/sell and delete assets on my Portfolio so that I can have it on my holdings.

 ## Features